Hypermobility and Exercise (or Strength Training)

 In relation to the subject of diaphragms, we have to consider the breath and the breathing diaphragm.
 We need a balance between in inhale and exhale.
 In relaxation and rest we need to be able to descend the diaphragm (so that the belly moves out and the pelvic floor responds with a widening).
 When we are lifting, walking, running, pushing we need to be able to engage the pelvic diaphragm to support the lower back and our joints in general.

-These actions need to be practiced consciously so that they become unconscious programmes that can run in the background of our lives.
+These actions need to be practiced consciously so that they become unconscious programmes that can run in the background of our lives for hypermobility and exercise.
 This means the muscles (in this case the pelvic and thoracic diaphragms) shorten and lengthen, according to what is needed, without our conscious will.

 It’s all About Connection